eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 # Small Worlds

-- needed something smaller
-- claude can make its own games
-  - there's no inform7 package for nixos
-  - so i had to use inform6
-  - asked claude to write small "Portal test chamber" type games
-    - a small, single room, escape the room type game, which Claude beat in less than 10 turns
-    - then larger, multi-room heist game
-      - this one was more fun
-      - claude beats it in the normal harness but it takes a while
-      - i thought it would be large enough to try a different harness
-      - new harness: show only the last five turns, give claude a working memory
-      - claude gets caught up in all this bullshit
-        - trapped by a red herring: a garden with a well, kept trying to go down the well
-- tangent: transmission?
+_Anchorhead_ is a long, broad game, and from the very beginning you can forget the plot and wander about most of the town.
+It takes a long time to see if a run with an agent goes anywhere.
+So I thought: I need something smaller.

+Unsurprisingly, Claude can make its own games.
+The [Inform 7][i7] package for NixOS was broken (though [Mikael][mb] has [fixed this][i7nix] recently) so I had to use [Inform 6][i6].
+I started with a trivial escape-the-room type game, which was less than 100 lines of `.inf` code and any Claude could beat it less than 10 turns.
+Then I asked for a larger, multi-room heist game.

+This one was more fun.
+It's short enough that Claude can win with just the trivial harness.
+I tried a different harness, where Claude has access to only the last five turns of the game's history, and a read-write memory scratchpad.
+And this one was interesting.

+First, because Claude only ever adds to its own memory, it never deletes memories.
+I thought it would do more to trim and edit its scratchpad.

+Second, because Claude become fixated on this red-herring room: a garden with a well.
+It kept going in circles, trying to tie a rope to the well and climb down.
+Because of the limited game history, it only realized it was stuck when it saw that the most recent ~20 entries it wrote to its memories related to various attempts to go down the well.
+Then I watched Claude walk away from the garden and solve the final puzzle, and hit the turn limit just two turns short of winning.

+Tangent: I wonder if models are better at playing games created by other instances of the same model, by noticing tiny correlations in the text to infer what puzzles and obstacles they would have written.

 [actr]: https://en.wikipedia.org/wiki/ACT-R
 [adv]: https://en.wikipedia.org/wiki/Interactive_fiction